interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/aggregate_checks.md

 of the durations for the replies to requested flights in an area do not exceed the respective thresholds `NetSpDataResponseTime95thPercentile` (1 second) and `NetSpDataResponseTime99thPercentile` (3 seconds).

+## Verify https is in use test case

+### Verify https is in use test step

+Inspects all record queries for their usage of https.
+If services such as a service provider, observer or DSS are marked as being in "local debug" mode, they may serve requests over http without producing failed checks despite their lack of encryption.

+#### No unattributed queries check

+All queries must have been attributed to a participant: an unattributed query means that one of the test cases has not properly recorded to which participant it was made.

+This is an internal requirement and does not necessarily imply that there is a problem with the participants under test.

+#### All interactions happen over https check

+If non-encrypted interactions such as plaintext queries over http are allowed, **[astm.f3411.v19.NET0220](../../../../requirements/astm/f3411/v19.md)** is not satisfied.

 ## Mock USS interactions evaluation test case

 In this test case, the interactions with a mock_uss instance (if provided) are obtained and then examined to verify